spring-attic/spring-cloud-stream-binder-jms/spring-cloud-stream-binder-jms-ibmmq/README.md

 ## Running integration tests

-Make sure you have an IBM MQ Queue Manager instance running.
+Make sure you have an IBM&reg; MQ&reg; Queue Manager instance running.
 If you are running the MQ Docker container via the [included `docker-compose.yml`](src/etc/docker/v8/README.md), you can run all the integration tests as is, with: